Magento vs Shopify

 In this section, we don’t have to go into Magento’s details, as the software is free to use and modify.
 If you have the skills, you can even match the functionality of some of Magento Commerce’s features.
 It does take some time, however.

-Magento Commerce is designed for larger businesses, as it costs a pretty penny to use.
+Magento Commerce is designed for larger businesses, as it costs a pretty penny.

 As for Shopify’s plans, here they are: